hemanthbhushan/SUI_staterkit/README.md

 ### Cookbook
 - [Sui Blockchain Cookbook](https://suibase.io/cookbook/)

 Feel free to explore these resources to deepen your understanding of Sui blockchain.
-They cover a range of topics from introductory videos and articles to more advanced technical documentation and code repositories.
+The "Evan Cheng Talks Sui Blockchain @ Web Summit 2022" video provides insights from Evan Cheng, contributing to the comprehensive knowledge about Sui blockchain.

 # SUI Command Line Interface (CLI) Readme